Elusid108/PixelForge-AI/README.md

-# IdeaForge AI
+# PixelForge AI
-> A personal, AI-driven ideation workspace that transforms raw thoughts into structured projects using Google Sheets as a headless database.
+> A React-based workspace for advanced AI image generation, structured prompt engineering, and local asset management.
+It provides a unified interface to interact with Google's generative models for rapid visual prototyping.

 ## Overview
-IdeaForge AI bridges the gap between chaotic brainstorming and structured project execution.
-Users input stream-of-consciousness ideas via text or voice, which are then processed by Google's Gemini AI to extract structured summaries, key features, and categorical tags.
-To ensure complete data ownership and privacy, the application bypasses traditional backend databases, utilizing the Google Sheets API to store all relational data directly within the user's personal Google Drive.
-This creates a seamless, serverless system for managing the entire lifecycle of an idea from conception to execution.
+PixelForge AI addresses the workflow fragmentation often found in prompt engineering by providing a cohesive, parameter-driven dashboard for AI image creation.
+Under the hood, the application leverages React and TypeScript to manage complex state across prompt configurations, style modifiers, and user settings.
+It connects directly to Google's Imagen and Gemini APIs, processing generation requests while seamlessly persisting results and metadata to the browser's local storage engines for immediate retrieval and historical tracking.

 ## Key Features
-* **AI-Powered Structuring:** Transforms unstructured voice or text dumps into organized, actionable project blueprints using natural language processing.
+* **Structured Generation Engine:** Facilitates precise text-to-image creation by combining raw user input with configurable style, lighting, and mood modifiers.
-* **Progressive Pipeline Workflow:** Navigates users through a continuous project lifecycle, escalating concepts from an Ideas inbox to interactive Brainstorms, structured Projects, and final Campaigns.
+* **Workspace & History Management:** Transitions users from an active prompt engineering workspace to a comprehensive history module equipped with filtering, metadata inspection, and bulk ZIP exporting.
-* **Serverless Data Sovereignty:** Operates without a traditional backend by leveraging a user's personal Google Drive and Google Sheets to perform relational database operations directly from the client.
+* **Client-Side Persistence:** Employs IndexedDB and standard local storage to maintain a robust, persistent catalog of generated assets and application states without relying on a centralized database.

 ## Technical Architecture
-* **Frontend/UI:** React 18, TypeScript, Tailwind CSS, Shadcn UI, TanStack React Query
+* **Frontend/UI:** React, TypeScript, Tailwind CSS, Vite
-* **Backend/Logic:** Google Gemini API (AI Processing), Web Speech API (Voice Input)
+* **Backend/Logic:** Google Imagen API, Google Gemini API, Client-side State Management
-* **Infrastructure/Hardware:** Google Sheets API (Headless DB), Google Drive API (Storage), Vite
+* **Infrastructure/Hardware:** Browser-native storage (IndexedDB), Static Hosting Environment

 ## Setup & Deployment
-1. Clone the repository and run `npm install` to install required dependencies.
+1. Clone the repository and navigate to the project directory.
-2. Configure a Google Cloud Project with Drive and Sheets API access, and obtain Gemini API credentials.
+2. Install frontend dependencies by executing `npm install`.
-3. Start the local development server using `npm run dev`.
+3. Duplicate the `.env.example` file to `.env` and supply the required API keys.
-4. Authenticate via the frontend application to automatically provision the hidden database spreadsheet within your Google Drive.
+4. Launch the local development server utilizing `npm run dev`, or compile the application for deployment with `npm run build`.